gjbex/training-material/Python/README.md

     using SWIG.
 1. `HoloViews`: data visualization library examples, especially in the context of exploration in notebooks.
+1. `ImageProcessing`: some Scikit-Image sample code for image processing.
 1. `Ising`: Implementation of the 2D Ising system in pure Python, as well as in C++ using SWIG to wrap the implementation.
 Mostly intended for visualization purposes.